Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Introduction

+A crucial starting point for this work is the observation that no matter what form of transport map $S$ and construction procedure are chosen, the pushforward $S_\sharp \pi$ obtained in practice will generally \textit{\textbf{not} be equal to the {desired} reference distribution}---due to limitations of the (finite) approximation space in which the map is sought, the finite number of samples used for estimation, behavior of the associated numerical optimization procedure, etc. We demonstrate this idea in Figure \ref{fig:CartoonPushForwardReference}, which represents an example analyzed in detail in Section \ref{SS:FunnelDensity}.
+In this case, using the transport map $S$ directly for sampling will lead to bias, as $S^{-1}_\sharp \eta_\text{ref}$ will differ from the target measure $\pi$.
+As we will see below, combining any such \textit{approximate map} with Langevin dynamics can mitigate this bias.
+We will also see that approximate maps can \emph{accelerate} the convergence of Langevin sampling for $\pi$.

-The contribution of this paper is threefold.
+\textit{Our contribution.} The contribution of this paper is threefold.
 First, we rigorously demonstrate that applying a transport map to standard overdamped Langevin dynamics (OLD) corresponds to a Riemannian manifold Langevin dynamics (RMLD) \cite{girolami2011riemann}, which is equivalent to a reversible perturbation of the OLD \cite{rey2016improving}.
 Moreover, we show that applying a transport map to an irreversibly-perturbed OLD system results in a geometry-informed irreversible perturbation (GiIrr) \cite{zhang2022geometry} of the original dynamics.
 The resulting reversible or irreversible dynamics are naturally linked to the chosen transport map in a precise way; see Section \ref{subsec:connections}.
 A key consequence of this link is a \emph{systematic} way of learning reversible perturbations---by learning maps.

 Second, while transport map transformations of the OLD are equivalent to RMLD or GiIrr in continuous time, we show that when \emph{discretized}, the resulting discrete-time Markov chains have different properties.
 Specifically, we present the transport map unadjusted Langevin algorithm (TMULA), which is the stochastic process produced by applying a transport map to an Euler-Maruyama discretization of the OLD.
 The differences between a TMULA and the process produced by a direct discretization of RMLD depend on how strongly the transport map departs from linearity.
 We discuss these discretization issues in Section \ref{subsec:tmrmld}.
+A schematic representation of these observations is in Figure \ref{fig:CartoonContinuousDiscrete}; see Section \ref{sec:background} for notational details.
+The simulation studies of Section \ref{sec:numerical} demonstrate that TMULA typically produces better samplers than the discretization of the equivalent RMLD or GiIrr.